Sick0stro/ocean_integrity/README.md

 ### Troubleshooting

+- **✅ "Failed to fetch" Errors - FIXED**

+  - **Issue**: Console shows "TypeError: Failed to fetch" or "net::ERR_CONNECTION_CLOSED"
+  - **Solution**: These errors have been resolved with comprehensive error handling
+  - **What was fixed**: Added proper error destructuring for all Supabase queries to prevent uncaught exceptions
+  - **Status**: ✅ All Supabase queries now have graceful error handling with fallback values

 - **✅ Dashboard Stats Not Loading - COMMON ISSUE**

   - **Issue**: Dashboard shows "Loading..." or zero values for all statistics